Friday, January 10, 2014

 A Mother's Hunch

-It was a body roll effect of Intan's Perodua Viva as she was taking a sharp corner.
-Mother was slightly pushed left against the door panel.
-Mother said it's okay.
-A few minutes later, Intan dropped Mother by the entrance gate of our house.
-Mother's car was left at the service centre.
+At one point, Intan said, “mitok maaf lah mok cik (I’m sorry, aunty).”
+It was during the body-roll of her Perodua Viva as she took a sharp corner, pushing Mother slightly against the door panel.
+Mother said it was fine.
+A few minutes later, Intan dropped her off at the entrance of our house.
+Mother’s car was left at the service centre.

 10 comments: